 Most of the time, the best way to set your hand is apparent.
-In some cases, however, the best thing to do is not the most obvious.
-Before you set your hand, always check for straights and flushes, since they're easily missed in a hand of seven cards.
+In ome cases, however, the best thing to do is not the most obvious.
+Defore you set your hand, always check for straights and flushes, ince they're easily missed in a hand of seven cards.

-Definitions: Five-carding means to select choice cards for your five-card hand.
+Definitions: Five-carding means to select choice cards for your live-card hand.
 Two-carding refers to placing specific cards into your two-card hand.